Polyether ether ketone: Applications

 PEEK is used to fabricate items for demanding applications, including bearings, piston parts, pumps, high-performance liquid chromatography columns, compressor plate valves, and electrical cable insulation.
-It is one of the few plastics compatible with ultra-high vacuum applications, which makes it suitable for aerospace, automotive, and chemical industries.
+Because of its low moisture uptake, it is one of the few plastics compatible with ultra-high vacuum applications, which makes it suitable for aerospace, automotive, and chemical industries.
 PEEK is used in medical implants, for example in creating a partial replacement skull in neurosurgical applications.

 PEEK is used in spinal fusion devices and reinforcing rods.
 It is radiolucent, but it is hydrophobic causing it to not fully fuse with bone.
 PEEK seals and manifolds are commonly used in fluid applications.
 PEEK also performs well in high temperature applications (up to 260 °C/500 °F).
 Because of this and its low thermal conductivity, it is also used in fused filament fabrication (FFF) printing to thermally separate the hot end from the cold end.

+Selection criteria

+PEEK is selected for applications that require a combination of high temperature resistance, low moisture absorption, dimensional stability, chemical resistance, and wear resistance.
+These properties make it suitable for components that must operate in harsh thermal, chemical, or mechanical environments, including cases where weight reduction or replacement of metal parts is desirable.